 Bob Timm and John Wayne Cook broke the World Record for the longest manned, refueled flight in 1959 by traveling 150,000 miles over 64 days without landing.

-25 South African students climbed into a telephone booth, setting a world’s record for the ‘event’ that they had just created.
-For visitors born before 1990, a ‘phone booth’ contained a large ‘cellphone’ that was connected via wires to other telephones.
-Originally costing a nickel (5 cents) for a three-minute call.
+25 South African students climbed into a telephone booth, setting a world record for the ‘event’ they had just created.
+For visitors born before 1990, a ‘phone booth’ contained a large ‘cellphone’ connected via wires to other telephones.
+They initially cost a nickel (5 cents) for a three-minute call.